 Different types and sizes of pessaries are available.
 Most pessaries are made of silicone which is a soft, non-absorbent material.
 Some pessaries can be removed and replaced by the patient while others require a healthcare provider to remove and reinsert the pessary.
 As long as the pessary is fitting properly, it can be used for years.
 At times, a pessary may become discolored, this is normal and does not mean that the pessary needs to be replaced.

-What types of pessaries are available?
+Specific types of pessaries include:

-In cases where the pessary cannot be removed by the patient, follow-up doctor visits usually occur every two to three months.
+In cases where the pessary cannot be removed by the patient, follow-up visits usually occur every two to three months.